ruha-healing/ruha-healing.github.io/content/post/Get-to-know-your-mind/index.md/index.md

 Another important characteristic of the mind is its **urge to polarize**.
 This means that it prefers to sort everything into good and bad, positive and negative.
 Thus, your mind is always looking for **contrasts** in order to be able to classify things.
 And this works best through constant movement, so to speak always on the search.

 You can understand your mind as its **own structure, process or current**, which you can **observe** yourself and finally also **change**.
-You can achieve changes, for example, through your own thoughts, conscious breathing or even certain foods.
+You can achieve changes, for example, through your own thoughts, conscious breathing or meditation.

 Consequently, it is important that you **understand** the structure of your mind itself and discover **thought origins** in order to finally decide for yourself which thoughts are in accordance with and correspond to your **true self**.
 By clearly perceiving your thoughts, you can orient yourself to your **soul** and consciously follow its path.
 Consequently, you will also be able to perceive an awakening of your **intuition**, which will support you in living out your **destiny**.
 All this is a complex process, because to observe your mind you need your mind, which in turn seems incredibly strong and almost unpredictable.
 Techniques to control your mind are mainly **meditations, breath control** and **mantras**.
 Through these you can find a certain **zero point**, a place where your mind is still.
 There is **calmness** there ...